Last Updated on: 19th October 2024, 05:59 am

 2. Holiday Lets and Business Rates

 The valuation of holiday lets often leads to the application of business rates for holiday lets instead of standard council taxes if these properties are let out for short-term stays frequently through the year.
-This distinction aids in maximizing revenue from tourism while ensuring compliance with local tax laws.

 3. Annexes and Self-Contained Units